 3. Why Do Japanese People Celebrate White Day

-The holiday was initially called “Marshmallow Day” due to the special marshmallow sweets that were created for the occasion but were later changed to “White Day” to reflect the white colour of marshmallows.
-Today, White Day is a well-established holiday in Japan and other East Asian countries and is a time for men to show their appreciation and gratitude to the women in their lives.
+The holiday was initially called “Marshmallow Day” due to the special marshmallow sweets created for the occasion, but it was later changed to “White Day” to reflect the white colour of marshmallows.
+Today, White Day is a well-established holiday in Japan and other East Asian countries, and it is a time for men to show their appreciation and gratitude to the women in their lives.

 4. Places To Celebrate White Day in Japan